Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Diffusion Control Problem (DCP)

 To motivate further discussions, we intend to demonstrate this cost structure intuitively.
-On the one hand, if no control is applied, the state process $X$ is represented by \eqref{no control}, and it reaches zero less often than when a positive control is in effect as described in \eqref{constrol system}.
+On the one hand, if no control is applied, the state process $X$ reaches zero less often than when positive control is in effect as described in \eqref{constrol system}.
 When zero control is applied, the local time cost becomes small.
 However, the control cost becomes large since the cost function achieves its maximum at the origin.
+Moreover, if a strong negative control is applied, this influence is more significant.
 On the other hand, if the system manager imposes a large control $u$, then the control cost $C(u)$ is lower, but the state process $X$ reaches zero more frequently.
 This yields a higher local time cost.
-Therefore, it is natural to seek optimal control which leads to a minimal cost under our conditions.
+Therefore, it is natural to seek an optimal control that balances the trade-off between control cost and idle server cost, which leads to a minimal cost under our conditions.